eums/website/_docs/styleguide.markdown

   in a new window (if that's what they want).
 If they are not aware of it, or if they were expecting the link to open in the same window, it will confuse or annoy them.
+* If linking to a page on the same domain, prefer to use a relative URL; that is, one starting with `/`.
+This rule should not be broken unless you have a very good reason.
 * Avoid **ALL** JavaScript fuckery on links.
 The `onclick` attribute on an `<a>` element is absolutely off limits.